soniaisiganporia/awesome-cassandra/README.md

 - [Caffinitas](https://bitbucket.org/snazy/caffinitas/src/develop/) - Caffinitas is an advanced object mapper for Apache Cassandra which has been especially designed to work with Datastax Java Driver 2.1+ against Apache Cassandra 2.1, 2.0 or 1.2.
 - [Spring Data for Apache Cassandra](http://projects.spring.io/spring-data-cassandra/) -  Spring Data for Apache Cassandra offers a familiar interface to those who have used other Spring Data modules in the past.
 - [gocql](https://github.com/gocql/gocql) - Package gocql implements a fast and robust Cassandra client for the Go programming language.
-- [Netflix Astyanax](https://github.com/Netflix/astyanax) - This is an old library.
-Astyanax was a high level Java client for Apache Cassandra, based on Thrift protocol.
-Not maintained any more.

 ### Tools